CLOSED CHURCHES WITHIN THE PRESENT BOUNDARIES OF THE SUSQUEHANNA CONFERENCE OF THE UNITED METHODIST CHURCH

 Bell’s 1891 History of Northumberland County, page 742: “Rushtown Methodist Episcopal Church, of which the corner-stone was laid in the early spring of 1890, and the dedication occurred in the following autumn, was erected under the supervision of a building committee composed of William H. Mettler, J. C. Campbell, Isaac Hoffman, L. C. Bassett, and Frank Ryan.
 It is a one-story brick building.
 The society forms part of Snydertown circuit.”

 Rushtown was original called Liberty Pole Town, and that is the name that appears in the early church records.
 The congregation developed from a union Sunday School that had been meeting for about 40 years in a nearby school house.
 The cornerstone for the church building was laid October 6, 1889, and the structure was dedicated in the fall of 1890.
 In January 1979 the congregation’s administrative board voted to cease worship services and close the church.
 The adjacent fellowship hall was dissembled.
 The church building was placed in the hands of the conference trustees with the understanding that oversight and periodic homecoming services would be the responsibility of the Susquehanna Valley charge and St. Peter’s in Riverside.
 This arrangement continued into the 1990’s.
-In 1995 the building was sold for $34,500.

 Final disposition: